Indochina Link Vietnam

 Circular 103/2014/TT-BTC states Deduction Method requires “VAS-compliant books,” but some tax departments demand three years of audited Vietnam financial statements before approval—a standard not specified in the circular.
 First-time PE registrants face automatic Direct Method classification for first 2-3 years regardless of accounting capabilities.
 Deduction Method access granted only after demonstrating multi-year compliance history.

-Treaty benefit claims face similar gaps.
-Circular 80/2021/TT-BTC permits claims “upon submission of residency certificates,” but provincial offices require Vietnamese tax codes first—a 15-30 working day process.
-This creates timing mismatches where first contract payment occurs before treaty approval, forcing withholding at domestic rates then filing refund claims.
+Treaty benefit claims face similar enforcement gaps.
+Circular 80/2021/TT-BTC permits claims “upon submission of residency certificates,” but provincial offices require Vietnamese tax codes first — a 15-30 working day process.
+The tax code requirement creates timing mismatches where first contract payment occurs before treaty approval, forcing withholding at domestic rates then filing refund claims.

 Practical compliance checklist: